antonslelis/parking-project/parking-project/service/README.md

-# Ticket Kiosk Service
+# Service

-This code simulates a ticket kiosk system
+This part of the project has implementation of ServiceFacade and ServiceFactory as well as tests for them.